 Almost every business uses trademarks.
 However, most business people rarely think about trademarks, even though a trademark represents one of a business's most valuable assets: its reputation.
 Trademark rights may be lost if they are not properly obtained and protected.
 The trademark rights of the competition also must be understood, or a business may have to pay a great deal of money for infringing on those rights.

 Q: What is a trademark?

 A: Anything customers associate with a business's products or services that come from a particular business entity can be a "trademark."
-Trademarks are usually words, slogans, or designs, but in some situations, sounds, colors, or even distinct scents can be trademarks.
-Words that merely describe goods and services cannot, however, be protected as trademarks.
+Trademarks are usually words, slogans, or designs, but in some situations, product configurations, sounds, colors, or even distinct scents can be trademarks.
+Words that merely describe goods and services cannot be protected as trademarks.

 Q: What is a service mark?

 A: A service mark is a mark that is used in conjunction with services.
 The rules that apply to trademarks also generally apply to service marks.

 Q: How do you protect a trademark?

 A: A business has some legal rights simply because it has used a mark.
 Better protection is available through registration of the mark with the U.S. Patent and Trademark Office.
 A person can apply for registration before his or her business begins using the mark.